 We ran a total of four mini experiments to quantify the impact of LensGesture to battery life.
 We used a Google Nexus S smartphone (running Android 4.0.3) in the follow-up battery tests.
-First, we measured the battery life of while LensGesture was continuously running in the background and the backlight of the screen being turned off.
-Our test phone ran 5 hours 33 minutes after a full charge.
+First, we measured the battery life while LensGesture was continuously running in the background with the camera turned on and the backlight of the screen turned off.
+Our test phone ran 4 hours 13 minutes after a full charge.
 Second, when the backlight of the screen was turned on to minimal backlight, the same phone lasted 2 hours 35 minutes.
 Third, when we turn the flashlight of the camera to always on, and screen backlight to minimal, our smartphone lasted 2 hours 13 minutes.
 In the last controlled condition, we tested a regular android app (i.e. the Alarm Clock) with minimal backlight; the battery lasted 4 hours 11 minutes.